sftcd/cs2014/assignments/assignment3/code-frags.md

 failing the exam if you did that.

-Remember: our overall goal here is NOT that you all learn how to write any old C code, but that you learn how to code *well* in C.
+Remember: our overall goal here is NOT that you all learn how to write any old C code that passes the submitty marking, but that you learn how to code *well* in C.

 If you have submitted already and are at a 20/20 score: